chellimiller/prototype-rdf-graph-visualizer/README.md

 The generated output will be in the `dist/` directory.

+### Deploy: `npm run deploy`

+To deploy the app, run `npm run build`.

+This will build the app and publish the `dist/` directory as a GitHub pages site.

 ### Format: `npm run format`

 To format the source code, run `npm run format`.